 A. Statement of purpose.
-The M-2 Planned Industrial & Mixed Use District is intended to provide for the continuation of the Town of Cedarburg's traditional single use Planned Industrial district, while including additional single and mixed uses.
-This possible mixture of uses is intended to implement the Town Comprehensive Plan: 2035 as well as the Five Corners Master Plan, which specifies the creation of a vibrant and pedestrian-friendly "town center," featuring a mixture of uses.
-Projects will result in orderly and attractive grouping development at appropriate locations including but not limited to existing commercial activities of general retail and wholesale, office, and service facilities serving a larger community area; as well as new single or mixed use activities in and around the Five Corners Master Plan area and Five Corners Business District, as identified in the Comprehensive Plan.
-Mixed use developments will contain at least a combination of two of the following general types of development: commercial, single-family homes and or multi-family condominium residential, industrial, institutional and/or public.
-The size and location of such districts shall be based upon relationships to the total community need and economy.
-Any new development, redevelopment or infill taking place in the M-2 district shall be consistent with the If the business is located within the Five Corners Master Plan area;
+The M-2 Planned Industrial and Mixed-Use District is intended to provide for the continuation of the Town of Cedarburg's traditional single use Planned Industrial District, while including additional single and mixed uses.
+This possible mixture of uses is intended to implement the Town Comprehensive Plan, as well as the Five Corners Master Plan, which specifies the creation of a vibrant and pedestrian-friendly "town center," featuring a mixture of uses.
+Projects will result in orderly and attractive development at appropriate locations, including but not limited to existing commercial activities of general retail and wholesale, office, and service facilities serving a larger community area, as well as new single or mixed-use activities in and around the Five Corners Master Plan area and Five Corners Business District, as identified in the Comprehensive Plan.
+Mixed-use developments will contain at least a combination of two of the following general types of development: commercial, single-family homes and or multifamily condominium residential, industrial, institutional and/or public.
+Any new development, redevelopment or infill taking place in the M-2 district shall be consistent with the Five Corners Master Plan.
+Applicable new developments and/or new structures shall comply with the design standards as set forth in § 320-10J of this Zoning chapter.